centreon/centreon-documentation/versioned_docs/version-23.10/reporting/backup-restore.md

     engine.
 Format: centreon-bin-reports-and-conf-aaaa-mm-jj.tar.gz
 -   Every Sunday, full ETL backup.
 Format: mysql-centreon_storage-bi-aaaa-mm-jj.tar.gz
--   From Monday to Satursday an incremental ETL backup (all tables and only the last partition of partitioned tables).
+-   From Monday to Saturday an incremental ETL backup (all tables and only the last partition of partitioned tables).
 Format: mysql-centreon_storage-bi-aaaa-mm-jj.tar.gz